Fun Ramadan Activities For Kids

 Unfortunately I had run out of Nutella, otherwise I would have created a Nutella version too! *Mental note for next time…

-So to keep my daughter satisfied, I decided to create a “Glam” version and roll some of the chocolate truffles in sparkly pink sprinkles.
+So to keep my daughter satisfied, I decided to create a “Glam” version and we rolled some of the chocolate truffles in sparkly pink sprinkles.
 They turned out great and the colours worked well with the Ramadan theme I was using too!

 Fruit Truffle: add sultanas and chopped dried apricot